cscart/docs/user_guide/look_and_feel/logos_banners_images/problem_with_image_import.rst

     Do this both in the code above and in the URL below.

-2. Open the in a browser, using an URL like the one below:
+2. Open the file in a browser, using an URL like the one below:

 ::

   http://www.your_domain.com/your_cscart_directory/test.php

-If you see an errot, then the default PHP function **file_get_contents** does not work because URL file-access is disabled for your site.
+If you see an error, then the default PHP function **file_get_contents** does not work because URL file-access is disabled for your site.

 Contact your hosting administrator regarding this problem and ask them to enable this function on your account.